-Erectile Dysfunction and Oriental Medicine
+Erectile Dysfunction & Oriental Medicine

 One condition always brings men to the clinic: when their penis isn’t working.
 Erectile dysfunction (ED) is the inability to attain or sustain a penile erection satisfactory for sexual intercourse.
 ED affects up to 20 to 25 million men in the US.
 The prevalence of partial or complete ED is > 50% in men aged 40 to 70 and prevalence increases with aging.
-In this article we examine ED in the context of Oriental Medicine (OM) and explore treatment principles.
+In this article, we examine ED in the context of Oriental Medicine (OM) and explore treatment principles.

-Biomedicine Pathology, Etiology and Treatment
+Biomedicine Pathology, Etiology & Treatment

 - Vascular disorders – most common is atherosclerosis of cavernous arteries of the penis, often caused by smoking and/or diabetes.

-- Neurologic disorders – stroke, partial seizures, multiple sclerosis, peripheral and autonomic neuropathies and spinal cord injuries.
+- Neurologic disorders – stroke, partial seizures, multiple sclerosis, peripheral and autonomic neuropathies, and spinal cord injuries.

-- Drugs: Anti-hypertensives, anti-psychotics, anti-depressants, sedatives, diuretics, steroids, alcohol, methadone, heroin, cannabis and tobacco.
+- Drugs – Anti-hypertensives, anti-psychotics, anti-depressants, sedatives, diuretics, steroids, alcohol, methadone, heroin, cannabis, and tobacco.

-Finally any endocrinopathy associated with testosterone deficiency may decrease libido and cause ED.
+Finally, any endocrinopathy associated with testosterone deficiency may decrease libido and cause ED.
 However erectile function only rarely improves with normalization of serum testosterone levels.

-Oriental Medicine Pathology, Etiology and Treatment
+Oriental Medicine Pathology, Etiology & Treatment

 In oriental medicine (OM) terms penile erectile function is connected to the Kidney and the Liver.
 Kidney Yang controls the functional aspect of an erection and Kidney Jing the ability to reproduce while the Liver channel passes through the external genitals.
-Weakness of the Kidney reduces the physiological “Fire of Desire” while the stagnation of Liver Qi reduces the physical ability.
+The weakness of the Kidney reduces the physiological “Fire of Desire” while the stagnation of Liver Qi reduces the physical ability.

 Sexual function depends not only on sound physiological health but also on the psychological state.
 Thus the emotional aspects of the Heart, Liver and Kidney systems can all influence sexual ability.
 Mental stress can obstruct the flow of Liver Qi which can have a dismal effect on the functioning of the ‘Ancestral Tendon of the Liver’ (as the penis is sometimes known).
 Anxiety and extremes of emotion, which destabilize Heart and Shen can interfere with erectile function.